 Area of Emphasis: Global Health & Environment

-Berkeley's unique Global Health and Environment (GHE) program offers an interdisciplinary, campus-wide educational experience designed to train the next generation of global health leaders with the skills necessary to assist developing countries in achieving improvements in public health through environmental sustainability.
+Berkeley's unique Global Health and Environment emphasis offers an interdisciplinary educational experience (leading to either an MPH degree or an MS degree) designed to train the next generation of global health leaders with the skills necessary to assist developing countries in achieving improvements in public health through environmental sustainability.

 EHS students learn from distinguished Berkeley faculty the analytical and practical skills necessary -- in epidemiology, statistics, demography, international development and environmental health policy -- to protect the local, regional, and global environment while achieving sustainable development.
 EHS students who focus on global health and environment are tackling the most pressing and complicated environmental health challenges facing the global community.